 Cardboard boxes also have their limitations.
 The durability of the box should always be evaluated for the equipment it will hold.

 Figure 5: Example of a cardboard box that did not hold up well

-Shipping damages can always happen no matter how well something is packed, so be mindful about the packing material.
+Shipping damages can always happen no matter how well something is packed, so be mindful of the packing material.
 Pack wisely, and if there is any doubt about whether your equipment will make it to its destination safely, then pack it better.

 #2: Protective Shipping Case with Custom Cut Foam

 A protective case is an excellent solution to protect equipment during shipment.
-There are a variety of options for cases with wheels, handles, latches, break away foam, custom cut foam, and dividers.
+There are a variety of options for cases with wheels, handles, latches, break-away foam, custom-cut foam, and dividers.
 The upfront cost of a case is much better than the unknown future cost of equipment repair or replacement.

 Figure 6: Protective case for force calibration equipment